 Another of the most important texting etiquette rules is to refrain from sending inappropriate messages.
 Sexting – the practice of sending sexually explicit material, including nude photos or lascivious references – is unacceptable and inappropriate under any circumstance.
 A major high-tech breach of conduct, it may also lead to embarrassment or prosecution.

 Show courtesy for others’ time, patience and phone bill by switching from group texts to reaching out to individuals via direct texts when the conversation becomes irrelevant to others, and ask that they reciprocate.

 Texts should be kept brief – if you need to say more than can be fit into a few lines, write an email or pick up the phone instead.
 Be respectful of others and don’t carpet bomb them with texts – before sending, consider if they really need to receive your commentary in parts, or a smiley face separate from the main body of the message.

 Should you accidentally receive a text intended for someone else, a simple “sorry, wrong number” will suffice to prevent further communication.
 Resist the temptation to be rude, snarky or annoyed when responding, and realize that ignoring the missive may result in subsequent attempts at communication.

-I hope you found these important texting etiquette rules helpful and feel free to share them with your kids or coworkers.
-Among today’s leading providers of keynote speeches, workshops and seminars for Fortune 500 firms, Scott Steinberg’s website is www.AKeynoteSpeaker.com in case you’d like to learn more about him or his books.
+I hope you found these texting etiquette tips useful.
+Feel free to share them with your kids or coworkers.
 Is texting an essential form of communication for you?